top of page

 Educator

-Dr. Christian teaches applied piano, piano pedagogy, collaborative piano, piano literature, music history, and class piano at College of the Ozarks; she is now in her tenth year of teaching there.
+Dr. Christian teaches applied piano, piano pedagogy, collaborative piano, piano literature, music history, and class piano at College of the Ozarks; she is now in her eleventh year of teaching there.
 She works with piano majors, piano minors, and non-music majors, and her students have won awards both at the state and national level.

-Dr. Christian is adviser for the MTNA Collegiate Chapter at the College of the Ozarks which was selected to present at the 2022 and 2023 MTNA national conferences.
+Dr. Christian is the adviser for the MTNA Collegiate Chapter at the College of the Ozarks which was selected to present at the 2022 and 2023 MTNA national conferences.
 The college hosts a Fall Piano Festival on campus every October for area music teachers and their students, as well as an annual Summer Piano Camp.
-A frequent adjudicator for pre-college piano auditions and competitions, she is passionate about enabling students of all ages to be able to play with a comfortable, versatile approach to the keyboard.
+A frequent adjudicator for pre-college masterclasses and competitions, she is passionate about enabling students of all ages to be able to play with a comfortable, versatile approach to the keyboard.

 bottom of page